tschijnmo/drudge/README.rst

 able to be added with ease.

+Based on the symbolic results from drudge, a companion package `gristmill`_ is able to automatically optimize and generate numerical code.
+For computations with heavy dependence on tensor contraction and sums of tensor contractions, substantial optimization could be given.

 Drudge is developed by Jinmo Zhao and Prof Gustavo E Scuseria at Rice University, and was supported as part of the Center for the Computational Design of Functional Layered Materials, an Energy Frontier Research Center funded by